yechend/sequence-ai-planning-rl/wiki-template/AI-Method-1.md

   | `val_policy_accuracy`   | max ~0.0426              | up to 0.1064      |
   | `val_value_mae`         | ~0.25                    | ~0.04

 While we acknowledge that the trained policy model (even under curriculum learning) is suboptimal, we deliberately integrated it into our agent as a hypothesis-driven experiment.
 Our aim was not to rely on it for full decision-making, but to test how lightweight offline models might assist GBFS in specific scenarios.
-We conducted the following experimental trials under the removal of the 1s constraint:
+We conducted the following experimental trials under conditions where the 1-second decision limit was lifted:

 1. **Filtering by Top-10, Top-3, Top-1 Policy Prediction**
    → This resulted in poor action diversity and failed to significantly guide optimal choices.